 - Expert: Youth Competitors with an exceptional level of training and competitive experience.
 The weight differential between opponents is limited to 15 pounds for youngsters aged 5 to 12 and 20 pounds for those aged 13 and above.

-BJJ Fuji has strong rules and regulations in place to ensure fair and safe competition events. the following are some standards that FUJI tournament Competitors must obey.
+BJJ Fuji has strong rules and regulations to ensure fair and safe competition events.
+The following are some standards that FUJI tournament Competitors must obey.